 - School Checked pinafore dress

-- White long/short sleeved blouse (or white roll neck long shelved top for winter)
+- White long/short sleeved blouse (or white roll neck long sleeved top for winter)

 - School Cardigan